mhavey/marklogic/uml2es/tutorials/dmui.md

 Similarly for baseUri enter the value http://xyz.org/marklogicModels.

+In the same Properties window select UML and change the name from Root Element to Person.

 We are done modelling.
 Click File | Save All.

 ((( TODO - do  I need collections and URI ???
 Not sure how calculated would work with DMUI. )))